kpx-dev/networth/README.md

 ## Maintainers

-This project is actively mainted by the following open source heros:
+This project is actively mainted by the following open source heroes:

 [@kienpham2000](https://github.com/kienpham2000) - Kien Pham